Employers' Liability Act 1880

 The Employers' Liability Act 1880 (43 & 44 Vict. c.
-42) was an act passed on 7 September 1880 by the Parliament of the United Kingdom.
+42) was an act of the Parliament of the United Kingdom passed on 7 September 1880.
 It enabled workers to seek compensation for injuries resulting from the negligence of a fellow employee.

 Background

-Prior to the passing of the Employers' Liability Act 1800, it was impossible for a worker to hold his employer responsible for injuries caused by his foreman or another worker's negligence.
+Prior to the passing of the act, it was impossible for a worker to hold his employer responsible for injuries caused by his foreman or another worker's negligence.
 This was because the standard line of thought on the matter at the time was expressed by the doctrine of common employment, which stated that “if the person occasioning and the person suffering the injury are fellow workmen, engaged in a common employment, the employer is not responsible.”
 This doctrine of common employment was first established in the 1837 Priestly v.
 Fowler decision Another legal principle at the time, supposedly dating back to the origin of English Common Law that “a personal action dies with the person entitled to maintain it,” (Actio personalis moritur cum persona) meant that the family members of a deceased worker could not claim compensation.

 Several workmen's associations wished to see the doctrine of Common Employment repealed, as they felt Priestley v Fowler ushered in an unfair and damaging interpretation of the law.
 In response, Parliament formed a committee to consider evidence on the subject in 1877, and after numerous drafts and revisions, the Employers' Liability Act 1880 was passed on 7 September.
 It is probable that the bill was passed as much out of a desire to correct inconsistencies with the fact that employers were responsible for any injuries to strangers caused by those in their employ.

-The act
+Provisions

 The act states that any worker (or an immediate family member) is entitled to compensation for injury (or death) when the injury was caused by a defect in equipment or machinery, negligence of any person given authority over the worker by the employer, or an act or omission made by following the orders or bylaws of the employer or their representative.
 It also specifies that in the case of rail workers, an employer may be held responsible for the negligence of any person in "control of any signal, points, locomotive engine, or train upon a railway."
 The act also placed limits on how much compensation an injured party (or their representative if deceased) could seek.
 The maximum was set at what someone in the same job in the same location could have expected to earn in the three years leading up to the injury.